Tekken: Blood Vengeance: Scenario

 When the project began, Harada originally wanted all the characters to make an appearance.
 However, due to need of screentime, the movie would have lacked any coherent narrative as a result.
 This led to the usage of fewer characters.
 In the games Harada says the story primarily focuses on the rivalries in the Mishima clan.
 However, Satō's usage faces Xiaoyu and Alisa Bosconovitch the heroines of the story was a new point of view that Harada had not thought of and thus find the result very interesting to follow.
 Satō said in 2011 that he had chosen her as one of the two lead characters because he felt Alisa is "the face of the franchise's future".
 Meanwhile, Xiaoyu "symbolize[d] the older Tekken games".
 Alisa and Xiaoyu were inspired by heroines movies in common in Hollywood.
 The family drama between the Mishimas and the Williams was noted to be the highlight of the franchise who the heroines explore.
 Satō always wanted the story to be set around the conflict between the Mishimas though explored from another point of view.
 In order to make it more unique, the story was given a school feeling based on Satō's preferences as well as how relatable it can be.

 Satō had been a fan of the Tekken games and played the arcade version of the third installment as part of research.
 As he discussed the handling of these leads with Harada, Satō claims he wanted to use these characters since they come across as weak, something which he believes films require in order to undergo a character arc, common in coming-of-age story stories.
-Alisa in particular apppealed to him because of how different she made the franchise from other fighting game series.
+Alisa in particular appealed to him because of how different she made the franchise from other fighting game series.
 A new character named Shin Kamiya appears in the movie in order to provide a reason to feature Heihachi Mishima and further explore the lore behind the Devil Gene.
 Shin was written to die early in the movie on purpose to show the dangers of the Gene as it could only be used by Jin and Kazuya.
 Heihachi's transformation into a giant monster was also an idea written by Satō to produce something unique.
 The Williams sisters and Kazuya and Jin were added more in the fashion of eye-candy in contrast to the main characters.
 Mizushima says that he also wanted to give the story a suspense tone through Shin's side.